 The Food Hygiene (England) Regulations 2006

-The Food Hygiene Regulations (2006) place an obligation on all food businesses to make sure that their activities are carried out in a hygienic way, and make it an offence to supply food which is unsafe to be consumed and harmful to human health.
+The Food Hygiene Regulations (2006) place an obligation on all 'food businesses' to make sure that their activities are carried out hygienically.
+The regulations make it an offence to supply food that is unsafe for consumption and harmful to human health.

-They apply to catering and retail outlets - from vending machines and mobile catering vans to 5 star hotels and Michelin starred restaurants; and include markets, corner shops and supermarkets.
+The rules apply to catering, and retail outlets - from vending machines and mobile catering vans to 5-star hotels and Michelin-starred restaurants; and include markets, corner shops and supermarkets.

-To ensure that the appropriate level of public health protection is in place food businesses must identify any food safety hazards and risks relevant to their business, and put control measures in place to prevent problems.
+To ensure that the appropriate level of public health protection is in place food businesses must identify any food safety hazards and risks relevant to their business.
+They must then put in place control measures to prevent these hazards.

-This means practising and maintaining procedures based on HACCP (Hazard Analysis Critical Control Point) principles, which must be reviewed if new products are produced or working procedures change.
-The methods (controls) used should be effective, proportionate and documented.
+Complying with the regulations means practising and maintaining procedures based on Hazard Analysis Critical Control Point (HACCP) principles.
+A review must take place if new products are produced or working procedures change.
+The methods (controls) used should be effective, proportionate, and documented.

 Each food business is different and food handlers should assess the risks within their own business and apply the relevant controls.

-Food must be correctly labelled and described and meet relevant quality standards.
+Food must be correctly labeled and described and meet relevant quality standards.

-Business owners must ensure that all food handlers are supervised and instructed and / or trained in food hygiene matters relevant to their roles.
+Business owners must ensure that all food handlers are supervised and instructed and trained in food hygiene matters relevant to their roles.